Artificial cell: Ethics and controversy

 Protocell research has created controversy and opposing opinions, including critics of the vague definition of "artificial life".
 The creation of a basic unit of life is the most pressing ethical concern.
 Synthetic organisms could escape and cause damage to human health and ecosystems, or the technology could be used to make a biological weapon.
 Cells with certain non-standard biochemistries, such as mirror life, could also have a competitive advantage over natural organisms.
+Although according to Ting Zhu, "the creation of a mirror-image organism lies well beyond the reach of present-day science".

-International Research Community
+International research community

-In the mid-2010s the research community started recognising the need to unify the field of synthetic cell research, acknowledging that the task of constructing an entire living organism from non-living components was beyond the resources of a single country.
+In the mid-2010s, the synthetic cell research community began recognising the need to unify the field, acknowledging that constructing an entire living organism from non-living components was beyond the resources of a single country.

-In 2017 the NSF-funded international Build-a-Cell large-scale research collaboration for the construction of synthetic living cell was started,.
-Build-a-Cell has conducted nine interdisciplinary workshopping events, open to all interested, to discuss and guide the future of the synthetic cell community.
-Build-a-Cell was followed by national synthetic cell organizations in several other countries.
-Those national organizations include FabriCell, MaxSynBio and BaSyC.
-The European synthetic cell efforts were unified in 2019 as SynCellEU initiative.
+National synthetic cell research program emerged across multiple regions during this period.
+In Germany, the MaxSynBio research network of the Max Planck Society and the Federal Minitrsy of Education and Research launched in August 2014, focusing on bottom-up synthetic biology approches.
+Beginning in 2017, several other European initiatives were established: BaSyC (Building a Synthetic Cell) in the Netherlands, funded by the NWO Gravitation programme, fabriCELL in the United Kingdom, and the European Synthetic Cell Initiative (SynCellEU), which sought to coordinate efforts across multiple countries including the Netherlands, Germnay, France, Spain, and the United Kingdom.
+In 2019 the NSF-funded international Build-a-Cell large-scale research collaboration for the construction of synthetic living cell was started.
+These programmes have conducted various interdisciplinary workshopping events, open to all interested, to discuss and guide the future of the synthetic cell community.

+Global expansion

+Following these early national programs, additional regional collaborations emerged, In 2023, the SynCell Asia Initiative was established by researchers at the Shenzhen Institute of Advanced Technology of the Chinese Academy of Sciences, bringing together more than 100 research teams from six countres: China, Japan, South Korea, Singapore, Malaysia, and Thailand.